7 Tips To Dress for Funeral: Dos & Don’ts for Women & Men

-Funeral customs also allow wearing veils, but remember that these veils are not the same as that of a wedding veil.
+Funeral customs also allow wearing veils but remember that these veils are not the same as that of a wedding veil.
 They are way too short and at max should extend to the end of your chin.
 Veils also come attached to the hat.
 So if you are planning on wearing a veil, look for the ones that come strewn to the hats.

 4. Put your best foot forward

-At a funeral you will be dealing with lot of stress, so the last thing you need is an uncomfortable pair of shoes.
+At a funeral you will be dealing with a lot of stress, so the last thing you need is an uncomfortable pair of shoes.
 Funerals demand a lot of standing and walking so it is smarter to choose comfort over glamour.
-Moreover, you will have to walk on soft ground, so it will be better to stay away from sharp heels that will make it difficult to walk on grassy surface.
+Moreover, you will have to walk on soft ground, so it will be better to stay away from sharp heels that will make it difficult to walk on the grassy surface.
 Choose pumps, kitten heels, or ballerina shoes which will blend in with the event’s flavor without compromising on your comfort.

 5. Show as less skin as possible

 This may not sound very empowering, but funerals are generally conservative in nature.
 So to show basic respect for the deceased, try wearing clothes which are not too revealing.
 Stay away from plunging necklines and thigh slits as that would draw way too much attention.
 The hem of your dress should at least touch your knees.
-Match it with elbow length sleeves and you are good to go.
+Match it with elbow-length sleeves and you are good to go.

-6. Be careful with the print, fabric and fit
+6. Be careful with the print, fabric, and fit

 Go for a clean fitted midi length dress as flowing dresses give a beach party kind of feel.
-However don’t pick a too tight ensemble.
+However, don’t pick a too tight ensemble.
 You surely don’t want to end up looking like one of the playboy bunnies at Hugh Hefner’s funeral!